VALLEY NATIONAL BANCORP AND VALLEY NATIONAL BANK

 - The Committee shall actively seek and identify individuals qualified to become Board members for recommendation to the Board when vacancies occur in the Board.

-- The Committee shall receive comments from all directors and report annually to the Board with an assessment of the Board's performance, to be discussed with the full Board.
+- The Chairman of the Committee shall receive comments from all directors and report annually to the Board with an assessment of the Board's performance, to be discussed with the full Board.

 - The Committee shall review and reassess the adequacy of the Corporate Governance Guidelines of the Company and recommend any changes to the Board for approval.